Why Chinampas Gardens are part of This Permaculture Design

 And the wood gasification units burn much, much cleaner than wood stoves because of the high temperatures.
 They actually burn off almost all of the smoke and gasses, turning even these into additional energy.

 We began designing CSC’s (Center for Sustainable Community) 8.7 acres of land in early 2011.
-This plan was presented, approved and adopted by CSC in the Spring of 2012.
+The initial plan was presented, approved and adopted by CSC in the Spring of 2012.
+Then in 2021, we recreated the framework design to include our progress and help inspire our current direction of movement.

-Asked to guide the design in its early years, Midwest Permaculture has now begun implementation.
+Asked to guide the design, Midwest Permaculture continues with implementation over a decade later.
 We expect it to take us about 5 years to fully establish each element of the design and then another 5 years to see it move into greater maturity.
 We want the implementation to be a learning experience for hundreds of people.
 We welcome your interest and participation.
 Here are a couple of options.

 Why a ‘Vision’ is part of this Permaculture Design